anasderkaoui/AutoRCX/SLAM/README.md

       <img src="https://github.com/MecaBotiX/m3cooper_ros_2/assets/115218309/08b7b794-b21f-4cc5-bfd9-b6e23134bc5b">

 >[!WARNING]
->You can set the "odom" tf to be the "base_link" tf and will not need an imu.
-The movement precedently relying on the imu will now be applied to the frame of the robot, "base_link", thus moving the robot instead of the imu !!!
-The imu may still be used for more precision !
-(Example of hector mapping on the rplidar A1, coming soon)
+>You can set the "odom" tf to be the "base_link" tf and will not need odometry.
+The movement precedently relying on the odometry encoder will now be applied to the frame of the robot, "base_link" !!!
+The odometry sensor may still be used for more precision !
+(Example of hector mapping on the rplidar A1, coming soon).
+In this example, we will need to tweak the parameters of either slam algorithms so that they work without the need for odometry (will work on it when possible).

 **SLAM folder**: "slam_gmapping", clone it directly from [this link](https://github.com/Project-MANAS/slam_gmapping)<br>
 - This is the package that allows to perform SLAM.
 In order for it to work, you have to have the following nodes already running: 'odom' from the robot and 'scan' from the lidar.